OligoGeneticDiseases/gen-toolbox/README.md

 ### Frequency Tables
 - **`frequency_table_639_LIHAS_positive_rarevariants.csv`** (191KB, 6,378 lines)
-  - LIHAS dataset positive samples (N=639) with rare variants
+  - Neuromuscular disease dataset positive samples (N=639), also including samples with monogenic rare variants
 - **`frequency_table_639_NULLDIST_positive.csv`** (190KB, 6,358 lines)
-  - Null distribution for positive samples (N=639)
+  - Expected null distribution of random samples as comparison (N=639)
 - **`frequency_table_9059_LIHAS_negative_rarevariants.csv`** (411KB, 12,944 lines)
-  - LIHAS dataset negative samples (N=9,059) with rare variants
+  - Dataset of negative samples for NMD (N=9,059) with rare variants for other phenotypes
 - **`frequency_table_9059_NULLDIST_negative.csv`** (415KB, 13,073 lines)
-  - Null distribution for negative samples (N=9,059)
+  - Expected null distribution for negative samples (N=9,059), i.e. random phenotypes

 These files represent processed variant frequency data that can be used for statistical analysis in the notebook.
-The LIHAS datasets contain real variant frequencies, while the NULLDIST files provide null distributions for comparison in Monte Carlo simulations.
+The summary variant burden files were generated from a dataset of 9698 samples sequenced for a variety of diseases using Illumina TruSight One and TruSight Expanded targeted gene sequencing panels and represents the data that was analysed for the primary publication.
+You may generate your own frequency data with targeted data/WES/WGS VCF inputs.

 ---